Day 5 - July 4, 2022

 different padding to prevent components from rendering below the status bar of the device.
 React Native

-interface that allows us to learn about the underlying OS.
+contains a Platform interface that allows us to learn about the underlying OS.
 Let's take

-style so that it renders a
+advantage of Platform and rewrite the container style so that it renders a

 different UI depending on the device used.